What Makes a Solar Company “Top” in Singapore?

 Overall Score: 6.8 / 10

-Focuses on rent-to-own programmes with zero upfront costs.
-Approximately 200 completed projects.
+Fomo Energy, backed by Senoko Energy, focuses on making solar accessible through rent-to-own programmes with zero upfront costs.
+They are a newer entrant with approximately 200 completed projects.

 Strengths: